The Blue Room, group exhibition, The Jewish Museum, Berlin

 Photos: Merav Maroodi

-To me, the fact that the “blue room” exhibition took place in the Jewish museum had an extra meaning.
+The “blue room” exhibition took place in the Jewish museum.
 This museum is often frequented by people visiting with a specific set of ideas in mind about what they are about to see.
 The context of the Jewish people's history in Berlin, Germany and Europe; A story of persecution.

 Most of the works in the exhibition deal directly or indirectly with issues of refugees, escape and racism.
 Moreover, they relate to the connection between this exhibition and this specific venue evoke the visitor to explore current issues in German politics through a historical prism of which the museum might bring to mind.